 There are a million and one places to eat in Barcelona and you could spend weeks just trying them all so it is really hard to give just one recommendation, but El Nacional has a few options which should be good for sampling local food.

-El Nacional is a multi-disciplinary space housed in an Art Deco building with more than one area under the same roof and restaurant each serving different types of foods, from tapas to seafood.
-It is also quite near the two buildings so you do not waste time crossing the city.
+This is a multi-disciplinary space housed in a beautiful Art Deco building with more than one area under the same roof and restaurant each serving different types of foods, from tapas to seafood, so there will be something for everyone.
+It is also quite near Casa Batllo and La Pedrera so you do not waste time crossing the city.

 La Sagrada Familia

-Read all about how to make the most of your visit to La Sagrada Familia here.
+Read all about how to make the most of your visit to La Sagrada Familia on my post here.

-Two suggestions when visiting La Sagrada Familia.
-Firstly, make sure to buy the tickets that allow you to go up the towers, the views are well worth it and also getting to see the towers from up close is very cool.
+I have two additional suggestions when visiting La Sagrada Familia.
+Firstly, make sure to buy the tickets that allow you to go up the towers, the views are well worth it and getting to see the towers from up close is very cool.

 The best way to explore La Rambla is simply by walking it all the way down to the sea along the middle part.
 Look out for the flower stalls, the human statues, the painters, the singers, the musicians and the many people who call it home.
 And make sure to look both sides for the building lining it.